Prerequisites

 git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k

-and replace the theme line with:
+Then, open your ~/.zshrc and replace the theme line with:

 ZSH_THEME="powerlevel10k/powerlevel10k"